Codaflex/Demos/README.md

 ## License

 This project is licensed under MIT.
+Check the full license [here](./LICENSE.md)